Kamran Abbasi: COVID-19 pandemic

-In 2020, during the COVID-19 pandemic, he published his commentary on the "scandals of COVID-19", which included the topics of personal protective equipment for frontline National Health Service staff, the UK's preparedness for the pandemic, and the fear of going into hospital.
+In 2020, during the COVID-19 pandemic, Abbasi published his commentary on the "scandals of COVID-19", which included the topics of personal protective equipment for frontline National Health Service staff, the UK's preparedness for the pandemic, and the fear of going into hospital.
 In May 2020, he co-authored a paper titled "The UK's public health response to covid-19".
 Together with Bobbie Jacobson from the Johns Hopkins University and Gabriel Scally, they described the UK's response to the COVID-19 pandemic as "too little, too late, too flawed", with no adequate plan for community-based case-finding, testing, and contact tracing.
 Their findings were published in the New Statesman, and discussed in Medscape, the British Journal of Social Psychology and the Practice Nurse.
 His editorials relating to COVID-19 for the JRSM appear in a series titled "Spotlight on COVID-19".
 During the pandemic he has written on the politicization of science, and following the global death toll from COVID-19 surpassing two million by February 2021, he used the term "social murder" to call for political accountability.